 Many users build “experiences” within Roblox that contain adult content — including profane language, violence, and sexually explicit imagery.
 But these are not the only risks that Roblox poses to children and teens.

-- Cyberbullying.
+Cyberbullying.
 Over 90% of children have experienced or witnessed some form of bullying while playing video games [*].
-The anonymous nature of Roblox (and all online games) makes it easy for people to abuse others.
+The anonymous nature of Roblox (and all online games) makes it easy for gamers to abuse others.

-- Online predators luring your child.
+Online predators luring your child.
 Roblox includes text messaging and voice chat.
-This means that children could end up talking with dangerous strangers, who may try to lure them into private chats on other platforms.
+This means that children could end up talking to strangers, who may lure them into private chats on other platforms.

-- Games containing simulated violence.
+Games containing simulated violence.
 Creators are able to make games in which the goal is to attack other gamers.
-Players can kill and be killed, often with gratuitous violence, through the use of guns, knives, and bloody fights.
+Players can kill and be killed, often with gratuitous violence, through the use of guns, knives, and gruesome fights.

-- Online scammers targeting children.
+Online scammers targeting children.
 Robux is the in-game currency that players use to buy items and upgrades.
-You can buy Roblox with real money or earn virtual currency while playing the game.
-But many fraudsters run phishing scams to steal Roblox or real money from children.
+You can buy Robux with real money or earn virtual currency while playing the game.
+But many fraudsters run phishing scams to steal Robux or real money from children.

-- Account takeovers and hacking.
+Account takeovers and hacking.
 There’s a community of people who “beam” other users — which means they could gain unauthorized access to your child’s account to steal valuable virtual items.
-These thieves sell the stolen assets on underground marketplaces for USD or cryptocurrency [*].
+These thieves sell the stolen assets on illicit marketplaces for USD or cryptocurrency [*].

-- Excessive gaming.
+Excessive gaming.
 Due to the impressionable ages of young children and teens, addiction is one of the most significant risks of online gaming.
-This obsession can cause kids to lose interest in real life at the expense of their hobbies, friends, school, and health.
+This fixation can result in children neglecting their hobbies, friendships, school, and even their overall well-being.

 Does Roblox Have Age Limits?